 - High-risk exposure is defined as: - Household member is confirmed positive for COVID-19 - Student is in close contact with an infectious person for >15 minutes in a space <6 feet.
-An infectious person is someone with confirmed COVID-19 or someone who is within 48 hours of symptomatic onset. - Students with high-risk COVID exposure should: - Quarantine remotely and report exposure per AHU excused absence policies. - Attend class remotely at home while monitoring for symptoms for five days. - Test immediately if symptoms develop. - Test on day five after exposure.
+An infectious person is someone with confirmed COVID-19 or someone who is within 48 hours of symptomatic onset. - It is recommended that students with high-risk COVID-19 exposure should: - Wear a mask in class or attend remotely at home while monitoring for symptoms for 72 hours. - Test immediately if symptoms develop. - Test on day five after exposure. - If a student tests POSITIVE for COVID-19, then the student will follow these guidelines: - Symptoms permitting, continue coursework remotely while quarantining at home.